 - Cinnamon powder

-- Gluten-free flour (or all-purpose, if not looking for a gluten-free recipe)
+- Gluten-free flour (or all-purpose, if you are not looking for a gluten-free recipe)

 - Baking powder